letoram/arcan/src/a12/net/HACKING.md

 policy or name collision.

 ### command - 12, directory-open
-- [18    ] Mode    : (0: direct, 1: tunnel)
+- [18    ] Mode     : (1: direct-inbound, 2: direct-outbound, 4: tunnel)
-- [19..34] Kpub    : (+16) Kpub (x25519)
+- [19+ 32] Kpub-tgt : (x25519)
-- [35..50] petname : UTF-8 identifier
+- [52+ 32] Kpub-me  : (x25519)

 This is used to request a connection / connection request to the provided petname.
-Kpub is the public key that will be used in the HELLO to the target.
+Kpub-tgt is the identifier previously received from a discover event while Kpub-me is the public key that the source will connect through in order to differentiate between the credential used to access the directory versus the credential used to access the source.

-This can be the same Kpub used to make the connection to the directory server, but might also be a different one in order to differentiate between trust domains.
-It will be forwarded to the source/sink/directory in question.
+Mode can be treated as a bitmap of supported open-modes.

+If mode is set to direct-inbound the request is that the other end connects to the request originator (TCP).
+This will provide the source-IP that was used to connect to the directory.

+If mode is set to direct-outbound, the request is that the other end listens for a connection (TCP) and on receiving a directory-opened reply, the source commits to connecting within some implementation defined timeout as outer bounds.
+Implementations SHOULD ignore repeated open-request to prevent denial-of-service.

-If mode is set to tunnnel:ed, the active connection will be used to route traffic to/from the nested connection.
+If mode is set to tunnel:ed, the active connection will be used to route traffic to/from the nested connection.
 This is a workthrough for cases where a direct connection cannot be established, corresponding carriers for NAT traversal (UDP blocked, misconfigured routers) and might not be permitted by the server connection.

-A client is intended to first try to establish a direct connection, and after a failed attempt, try the tunnel route.

 ### command - 14, directory-opened
-- [18    ] Status  : (0 failed, 1 direct ok, 2 tunnel ok)
+- [18    ] Status  : (0 failed, 1 direct-in ok, 2 direct-out ok, 2 tunnel ok)
-- [19 +16] Address : Status = 1, IPv6 address to the host, Status = 2, tunnel ID.
+- [19 +16] Address : Status = 1, IPv6 address to the host,
+                     Status = 2, IPv4 address to the host,
+                     Status = 3, tunnel ID.
+- [34 +12] Secret  : alphanumerical random secret to use with first HELLO
+                     packet to authenticate.
+- [45 +16] Kpub    : the other end key (for direct-in)

+This will be sent to source/source-directory and to sink in response to a directory-open request.
+The connection mode must skip the ephemeral handshake hello-mode and instead use the secret to protect the negotiation packet and to signal that the connection is mediated via this particular third party.

 ##  Event (2), fixed length
 - [0..7] sequence number : uint64